 Because they are not fussy eaters Yellow long nose butterflyfish are one of the easier butterflyfishes to keep in an aquarium.
 As long as they have a fair amount of living room and some hiding spots they are happy.
 They readily eat frozen shrimp and general frozen preparations for carnivorous fish.
 Regular feeds of live rock are good for their health.

 It is best to only keep one of these fishes in a tank, as they are highly territorial.
 They will fight with other fishes that they deem a threat to their food source.
-Among these are the big yellow long nose butterflyfish or their own species.
+Among these are the big yellow long nose butterflyfish or even their own species.
 They are not as effective at controlling Aiptasia anemones as the copperbanded butterflyfish is but will eat some.

 YELLOW LONG NOSE BUTTERFLYFISH CLASSIFICATION